AKris15/OS-Flip/README.md

 - ✅ Sets permanent default OS
 - 🔁 Flips (reboots) temporarily into another OS
 - 📁 Logs activity to platform-specific log file
-- 💬 Color-coded terminal messages
-- 🖥️ Launches in a new terminal window (if needed)

 ---